 a.
 Each presidential candidate, or that candidate’s authorized representative(s), shall be given adequate notice of the date, time and location of the meeting of the state’s delegation authorized to elect standing committee members.
 (Call VII.D.1)

 b.
-Each presidential candidate, or that candidate’s authorized representative(s), must submit to the State Democratic Chair, by June 15, 2020 at 5 pm, a minimum of (1) name for each slot awarded to that candidate for members of each committee.
+Each presidential candidate, or that candidate’s authorized representative(s), must submit to the State Democratic Chair, by August 12, 2020, a minimum of (1) name for each slot awarded to that candidate for members of each committee.
 The delegation shall select the standing committee members from among names submitted by the presidential candidates (including uncommitted status).
 Presidential candidates shall not be required to submit the name of more than one (1) person for each slot awarded to such candidate for members of standing committees.
 (Call VII.D.2)

 4. Selection Procedure to Achieve Equal Division